Providing NHS services

 Independent Sleep Expert

 Good sleep is vital for good mental, physical and emotional health, yet most healthcare professionals receive very little training on it.
 Good sleep builds resilience, supports the immune system and helps us cope with stress.
 We must prioritise sleep.
-Sleepstation delivers clinically proven care pathways, and its CBTi programme can resolve chronic insomnia within 3–4 weeks.
+Sleepstation delivers NHS-commissioned care pathways, and its digital CBTi programme can support improvements in insomnia symptoms within 3–4 weeks.

-The service gives clinicians a safe and practical way to refer patients for evidence-based treatment, in line with clinical guidance.
-Patients receive structured, professionally supported care designed to improve sleep patterns and quality, reduce insomnia symptoms, and promote long-term self-management.
+Sleepstation gives clinicians an option to refer patients to an evidence-based digital programme aligned with clinical guidance.
+Patients receive structured, professionally guided support designed to improve sleep patterns and quality, reduce insomnia symptoms and build long-term self-management skills.

 Why NHS commissioners choose Sleepstation: